tarkah/lazystream/README.md

 Easily get stream links for the current days NHL schedule

+- Defaults to grabbing the current days games. `--date YYYYMMDD` can be specified for a certain day.
-- An m3u playlist can be generated for all currently live games with the `--playlist-output` option
+- An m3u playlist can be generated for all games with the `--playlist-output` option
+- An xmltv file with corresponding m3u playlist can be generated with the `--xmltv-output` option

 ```
 ❯ lazystream --help

 lazystream 1.3.0
 tarkah <admin@tarkah.dev>
-Easily get stream links for the current days NHL schedule.
+Easily get LazyMan stream links, output directly or to m3u / xmltv formats.

 USAGE:
     lazystream [OPTIONS]